Thinklab-SJTU/Awesome-LLM4EDA/README.md

 22. CreativEval: Evaluating Creativity of LLM-Based Hardware Code Generation
 23. Evaluating LLMs for Hardware Design and Test
 24. AnalogCoder: Analog Circuit Design via Training-Free Code Generation
+25. Data is all you need: Finetuning LLMs for Chip Design via an Automated design-data augmentation framework

 ## Code Analysis and Verification
+- **We also investigate LLMs' wide application in code analysis, such as bug detecting & fixing, code summarization and security checking.**
+- **Besides, LLMs have also demonstrated strong ability for verification, e.g. Assertion Based Verification.**
 1. ChipNeMo: Domain-Adapted LLMs for Chip Design
 2. LLM4SecHW: Leavering Domain-Specific Large Language Model for Hardware Debugging
 3. Unlocking Hardware Security Assurance: The Potential of LLMs